Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

-Our heuristic is sound in that it always returns a specification in programming languages notation which represents the input dialog. (i.e., it never returns a wrong answer).
+Our heuristic is sound in that it always returns a specification in this notation that represents the input dialog (i.e., it never returns a wrong answer).
 However, it is incomplete in that it does not always return a minimal specification, where a minimal specification is one with a minimal number of union operators.
-If it cannot mine a minimal specification, it returns a union of the input set of episodes, each represented as a $C$ expression.
-For instance, line 66 of Listing~\ref{dialogmining2} should display only one expression (i.e., $\frac{SPE^{'}}{\textrm{x}\frac{C}{\textrm{y z}}}$), but shows two instead (i.e., $\frac{C}{\textrm{x y z}} \cup \frac{C}{\textrm{y z x}}$).
-We are performing an evaluation of our heuristic to measure its error rate (i.e., the fraction of dialog specifications in the universe of possible unsolicited reporting, \mi\ dialogs $\mathcal{U}$ for which it is unable to find a minimal specification in programming languages notation).
+If it cannot mine a minimal specification, it returns a union of the input set of episodes, each represented as a sub-expression with a { $C$} in the numerator.
+For instance, line 67 of Listing~\ref{lst:dialogmining2} should display only one expression (i.e., { $\frac{SPE^{'}}{\textrm{x}\frac{C}{\textrm{y z}}}$}), but shows a compound expression containing two sub-expressions instead (i.e., { $\frac{C}{\textrm{x y z}} \cup \frac{C}{\textrm{y z x}}$}).
+We are performing an evaluation of our heuristic to measure the fraction of dialog specifications in the universe of possible unsolicited reporting, \mi\ dialogs { $\mathcal{U}$} for which it is unable to find a minimal specification in this notation.

 We can generalize this problem to one of finding a minimum set of posets capturing the requirements of a dialog from an enumerated specification of the dialog.
 Formally, we state the problem as:

 { \begin{dialogue} \speak{Input} A set of posets $P$, all defined over the same set, where the union of the linear extensions from each poset in $P$ is $L$. \speak{Output} A minimum set of posets $R$ such that $|R| \leqslant |P|$ and the union of the linear extensions from each poset of $R$ is $L$. \end{dialogue}}